 - CNG Fit, LLC – Startup Brings Fitness/Dance Workouts to Wethersfield, CT

 - FieldOwler — Startup Provides Risk Management Software for Businesses

 - florapothecarie — Startup Launches Natural Beauty Line

 - Project Ray – Startup Makes Smartphones Accessible for the Visually Impaired

-- Two Happy Homes – CT Company Provides Co=Parenting Tools
+- Two Happy Homes – Connecticut Company Provides Co-Parenting Tools